 With so many restrictions on people going into others’ homes, it’s important to know that there are ways you can receive support, even if you are not willing to have someone enter your home.

-- Meals – Your support person can prepare your meals in individual serves and leave them at the front door for you.
+- Meals – Your support worker can prepare your meals in individual serves and leave them at the front door for you.
 They can be frozen, refrigerated, ready to eat or provided in ready-to-assemble form.

 - Pet care – Feeding your cat, walking your dog, taking pets to the vet or grooming them are all services you can find on Mable.